 My connection to The National Baseball Hall of Fame and Museum has many paths.
 For several summers I enjoyed working with John Horne and Jim Gates.
 Both men are on staff at The Hall.

 They shared a story with me about how Roberto only allowed Bob Prince, game announcer for the Pirates, to use a nickname in place of his given name.
 They also gifted me with this photo.
 I can’t commiserate with Roberto, I prefer Steve over Stephen, however I do enjoy my daily chats with him in the office.

 While forty years ago today, the game of baseball lost a legend I need it to become all about gratitude.
 I don’t want to lament the loss of one of the greatest baseball players and humanitarians ever any longer than I have.

 I want to turn the day toward a great deal of admiration and gratitude as we say thank you, again, to the Clemente family for the privilege to call our organization Roberto’s Kids.

 Over the past 13 years I have encountered some of the most amazing individuals.
 Endless opportunities to listen to someone share with me about their admiration for Roberto Clemente or their interest in making a donation to our program.

-Paul Scherrman is our mid-west regional program coordinator.
+Paul Scherrman sits on our board of directors and is our mid-west regional program coordinator

 (Roberto would be with me on this one.)
 This is one amazing gentleman who brings so much light into our program reach.